 By Mississippi Magazine

 As a part of the National Park system Ship Island’s facilities are carefully planned for a great visitor experience.
 In addition to a snack bar, visitor amenities include restrooms, showers, drinking water fountains, and two large picnic pavilions.
 A ranger station is located next to Fort Massachusetts.

 Visitors should be prepared for a moderate amount of walking.
 A one-third mile boardwalk is provided to reach the south side of the island where the snack bar and beach umbrella rental areas are located.

-Be prepared for intense heat and humidity mid June thru August.
-There are few trees on Ship Island and shade is limited.
+There are no trees on the island.
+Shade is limited, so be prepared for the sun.
+Visitors can expect typical South Mississippi heat and humidity mid-June through August.
 Sunscreen, protective clothing and eyewear are essential.
-In summer, the sand and board walk may be extremely hot.
-Shoes are required.
-Shaded seating can be found in Fort Massachusetts, and at the picnic shelter located near the snack bar.
-Beach chair and umbrella rentals are offered on the gulf beach near the end of the board walk.
-Affordable food service and beach items are available at the island snack bar.
+Shaded seating can be found in Fort Massachusetts, and at one of two picnic pavilions located next to the fort, and near the snack bar on the south beach.
+Beach chair and umbrella rentals are offered on the south beach near the end of the board walk.
+Due to lack of shade on the island, the excursion is not recommend for infants & toddles.
+Reasonably priced food, soft drinks, beer and beach related items are available at the island snack bar.

 Ferry passengers are allowed a limited amount of carry-on items.
 Back packs, small coolers, and bagged folding chairs are permitted.
 Large items will be turned away at the boarding gate.
 Storage space on the ferries for luggage is limited.
 Please travel light.
 Our regular passengers carry very little for their island visits.
 The snack bar on the ferries and island provide the essential items needed for a day on the beach.